tomcatling/CeilidhTunes/README.md

 Other .abc programs should give similar results.

 The tunebook can be built by running generate_tunebook.sh.
 This requires bash 4+, abc2abc and pdflatex with the [abc package](https://ctan.org/pkg/abc?lang=en) installed.
 The local abc.sty in the ./tex/ directory has been edited to allow code control of newlines.
+The command takes an optional argument to transpose the output - e.g. '''./generate_tunebook.sh 2''' will generated a tunebook transposed by +2 semitones.

 If you want to include a tune in a set you should add the filename (without the .abc suffix) and the set name to the array declarations at the start of generate_tunebook.sh.
 The abc file must exist in the ./abc/ directory and the set must be included in the main LaTeX file (./tex/build.tex).